elmloko/elmloko/README.md

 <h1 align="center">Hi 👋, I'm Marco Antonio Espinoza Rojas</h1>
 <h3 align="center">Welcome to my GitHub profile!
 I'm an aspiring junior developer from Bolivia, with a passion for coding and a keen interest in networking technologies.
 I'm dedicated to learning and contributing to exciting projects in the world of technology.</h3>

+### About Me

+- 🎓 Graduated with a degree in Systems Engineering from University Private Franz Tamayo (UNIFRANZ) .
+- 💻 Currently honing my coding skills and exploring new technologies.
+- 🌐 Enthusiastic about networking concepts and eager to dive deeper.

 ### Learning Goals

 I'm excited to: